Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 CAKE MIX: Any brand of chocolate cake mix and white cake mix works fine for this recipe.
 You can also substitute vanilla cake mix for white cake mix if you prefer.

-How to Make This Marble Cake Recipe
+How To Make This Marble Cake Recipe

-STEP ONE: Preheat the oven to 325°F. Spray two 9-inch round cake pans with non-stick cooking spray or use the wrappers from the butter to grease them thoroughly.
+STEP ONE: Preheat the oven to 325°F. Spray two 9-inch round cake pans with non-stick cooking spray, or use the wrappers from the butter to grease them thoroughly.

-STEP TWO: In one large bowl, combine the white or yellow cake batter ingredients: cake mix, butter, eggs, sour cream, buttermilk and vanilla extract.
-Beat on low speed for 1 minute and then on medium-high speed for two additional minutes.
-Set aside.
+STEP TWO: In one large bowl, combine the white or yellow cake batter ingredients: cake mix, butter, eggs, sour cream, buttermilk, and vanilla extract.

-STEP THREE: In a separate bowl, combine the chocolate cake batter ingredients: chocolate cake mix, butter, eggs, sour cream, buttermilk and vanilla extract.
-Beat on low speed for 1 minute and then on medium-high speed for two additional minutes.
+STEP THREE: In a separate bowl, combine the chocolate cake batter ingredients: chocolate cake mix, butter, eggs, sour cream, buttermilk, and vanilla extract.

 STEP FOUR: Using an ice cream scoop or large spoon, pile dollops of cake batter into the pans, rotating between the white and chocolate batter.
-Fill the pans about ⅔ of the way full to prevent overflowing.
-You may not use all of the batter, depending on your pan.

 PRO TIP:

 I filled my pans quite full (¾ of the way full) to use up all the batter.
 I baked the cakes with a sheet pan on the shelf underneath in the oven to catch any spills.
 The cakes puffed over the rim.
-If you have deeper 9-inch cake pans, you can use those.
-I like the extra height on the cakes by filling the pans really full.
-You can just trim any overage with a bread knife before frosting.

 STEP FIVE: Use a butter knife to cut through the batter and swirl the two colors.
-Do not over swirl, which can result in the colors blending.
+Do not over-swirl, which can result in the colors blending.

 PRO TIP:

-The marble effect comes from swirling the two cake colors into each other.
 There isn’t a specific pattern or movement; just let your knife flow all the way down to the bottom of the pan and swirl a few times in curved strokes throughout the batter.

-Marble Cake process shot of the two batters being swirled together with a knife
+two batters being swirled together with a knife

 STEP SIX: Bake for about 40 minutes or until a toothpick inserted into the cakes comes out with just a few crumbs (the pans are going to be fuller than with a single cake mix, so the bake time will likely be 5 to 10 minutes longer than indicated on the box of cake mix.